gbdev/gb-asm-tutorial/src/part1/hello_world.md

 Then, still from a terminal within that directory, run the following three commands.

-:::warning:⚠️
+:::tip CONVENTION

-To clarify where each individual command begins, I've added a `$` before each command, but don't type them!
+To make it clear where each command begins, they are preceded by a `$` symbol.
+However, do not type it when entering them in your shell!

 :::